 Condition: As New.
 Unread book in perfect condition.
 Seller Inventory # 5336128

-Seller: Grand Eagle Retail, Fairfield, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Paperback.
 Condition: new.
 Paperback.
 Moral and political theorists who espouse egalitarianism and Marxism tend to assume that it is extremely hard, if not impossible, to put forward an original and plausible moral justification of classical liberalism.
-Horacio Spector is concerned to build just such a justification.
-He reconstructs and then criticizes a familiar approach to the moral foundations of classical liberalism which rests on the maximization of negative freedom, and then frames analternative theory centered in the obligation to protect positive freedom.
-In so doing, he parts company not only with utilitarianism and contractarianism, but also with the theory of natural rights.
+Professor Spector is concerned to build just such a justification.
+He reconstructs and then criticizes a familiar approach to the moral foundations of classical liberalism which rests on the maximization of negative freedom, and then frames analternative theory centred in the obligation to protect positive freedom.
+In doing so he parts company not only with utilitarianism and contractarianism, but also with the theory of natural rights.
 Among thetopics he discusses are the concepts of negative and positive freedom, the notion of a moral right, the connection between positive freedom and personal autonomy, the axiological uniqueness of each human being, and the agent-relativity of moral reasons.
 Horacio Spector provides an original and compelling moral justification of classical liberalism.
 Among the topics he discusses are the concepts of negative and positive freedom, the notion of a moral right, the link between positive freedom and personal autonomy, and the agent-relativity of moral reasons.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9780199533626

 Quantity: 1 available